manosbatsis/corda-rpc-poolboy/README.md

 ```

 Using a `PoolBoyConnection`, i.e. a pooled connection
-to a target node directly:
+handle to a target node directly:

 ```kotlin
 // Create the PoolBoy instance